intel/iot-js-api/api/ocf/client.md

 The recommended way to observe and unobserve resources from applications is by using the [`retrieve()`](#retrieve) method, in order to be able to specify OCF retrieve options.
 However, for convenience, when the first listener function `listener` is added to the `update` event of `resource`, implementations SHOULD call [`retrieve(resource, null, listener)](#retrieve).
 When the last listener is removed, the implementations SHOULD call [`retrieve(resource)`](#retrieve), i.e. make an OCF retrieve request with the observe flag off.

 <a name="onresourcelost"></a>
 The `delete` event is fired on a `ClientResource` object when the implementation gets notified about the resource being deleted or unregistered from the OCF network.
-The event listener receives a [`ResourceId`](#resourceid) dictionary object that contains the `deviceId` and `resourcePath` of the deleted resource.
+The event listener receives a dictionary object that contains the `deviceId` and `resourcePath` of the deleted resource.

 ## 2. Events
 The Client API supports the following events.